terotests/doremifa/README.md

 - cached template literals to maintain UI state (with garbage collection)
 - `forElem` convenience method for quick and dirty DOM manipulation

-The renderin process re-uses the templates, so if you have TEXTAREA or INPUT elements they behave properly even if the data is inserted to the template.
+The rendering process re-uses the templates, so if you have TEXTAREA or INPUT elements they behave properly even if the data is inserted to the template.

 Simple example with simple state